 - CA Consensus Questions Tally Sheet for Consensus Meeting: LWV Marblehead created this useful tool for the consensus meeting, for attendees and the recorder.

-- The committee recommends the following book: Miracle at Philadelphia, by Catherine Drinker Bowen, about the first and only constitutional convention.
+- The committee recommended the following book: Miracle at Philadelphia, by Catherine Drinker Bowen, about the first and only constitutional convention.
 LWVMA has a few copies of this book available.

 - Other information